 According to Nostalgia Central, this show was a television adaptation or version of "a top-rated BBC radio show The Navy Lark".
 Shot between 1964 and 1965, the series lasted for 26 episodes, according to a quite comprehensive BBC write-up on the series (archived copy).

 Wendy was a guest star on the show, possibly playing a character named Genevieve.
 The series is not available on video.

 Frank Thornton (later of AYBS?) appeared as a regular in the series.

-This was a slapstick comedy series about a zany and absent-minded doctor.
-Evidently intended for the junior demographic, it ran for two years (and nineteen episodes) between 1975 and 1976.
-It was produced by Southern (ITV) and featured mid-point in the first season Ms. Richard as Pearl, Dr. Hogg's assistant.
+This was a slapstick comedy series about a village's zany and absent-minded medical doctor.
+Evidently intended for the very junior demographic, it ran for two years (and nineteen episodes) between 1975 and 1976.
+It was produced by Southern (ITV) and featured mid-point in the first season Ms. Richard as "Pearl", Dr. Hogg's assistant.
 Wendy was with the show for the last six episodes of the first series (broadcast in October and November of 1975).
-She was preceded in the role by Jacki Piper; for the show's second season, the character was replaced entirely by another, played by Pat Coombs.
+She was preceded by Carry On alumna Jacki Piper, and for the show's second season, the young housekeeper was replaced entirely by an older female assistent, played by Pat Coombs.

 Wendy's role on the show was mostly that of a comedic "straight man" and sidekick to Derek Royle's character, the bumbling old doctor of the title.
 She's hired by him in her first episode (episode 8 of the first season) to be his replacement housekeeper, cook, receptionist, and nurse.